 Markus Storck is a German bicycle designer and developer.
-He designed and manufactured the first ever all Carbon fork, the first ever all Carbon Full Suspension bike and the first ever all Carbon Cranks.
-He is the managing director and founder of Storck Bicycle, award-winning designer and innovator, and his current developments hold the world record lightness and stiffness to weight ratios.
+He designed and manufactured the first-ever all-Carbon fork, the first-ever all-Carbon Full Suspension bicycle, and the first-ever all Carbon Cranks.
+He is the managing director and founder of Storck Bicycle, award-winning designer, and innovator, and his current developments hold the world record lightness and stiffness to weight ratios.

 The history of Storck Bicycles

 As early as 1977 Markus Storck was powder-coating high-end Storck road bikes that were built by Technobull according to Markus Storck’s specifications.